mdnogueira/azure-docs.pt-pt/articles/multi-factor-authentication/multi-factor-authentication-get-started.md

 | Active Directory no local | |● |

 ## <a name="what-features-do-i-need"></a>Que funcionalidades preciso?
-A tabela seguinte é uma comparação das funcionalidades disponíveis do Multi-Factor Authentication na nuvem e do Servidor Multi-Factor Authentication.
+A tabela seguinte compara as funcionalidades disponíveis do Multi-Factor Authentication na nuvem e do Servidor Multi-Factor Authentication.

 | Funcionalidade | MFA na nuvem | Servidor MFA |
 | --- |:---:|:---:|